NVIDIA/cccl/docs/thrust/cmake_options.rst

       is ``Dynamic``.

-      -  ``Dynamic`` lets Thrust choose the index type based on input size, allowing large inputs and optimal performance at the cost of increased compile time and binary size
+      -  ``Dynamic`` lets Thrust choose the index type based on input size, allowing large inputs and optimal performance at the cost of increased compile time and binary size, as Thrust will compile each kernel twice, once for 32 bit and once for 64 bit.
       -  ``Force32bit`` forces Thrust to use a 32 bit offset type.
 This improves compile time and binary size but limits the input size.
-      -  ``Force64bit`` forces Thrust to use a 64bit offset type.
+      -  ``Force64bit`` forces Thrust to use a 64 bit offset type.
 This improves compile time and binary size and allows large input sizes.
-However, it might degrade runtime performance
+However, it might degrade runtime performance.

 Single Config CMake Options
 ---------------------------